MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/cstring-operations-relating-to-c-style-strings.md

 You should be able to find a `CString` method to perform any string operation for which you might consider using the standard C run-time library string functions such as `strcmp` (or the Unicode/MBCS-portable `_tcscmp`).

-If you must use the C run-time string functions, you can use the techniques described in `_core_using_cstring_as_a_c.2d.style_null.2d.terminated_string`.
+If you must use the C run-time string functions, you can use the techniques described in [Using `CString` as a C-style null-terminated string](#_core_using_cstring_as_a_c.2d.style_null.2d.terminated_string).
 You can copy the `CString` object to an equivalent C-style string buffer, perform your operations on the buffer, and then assign the resulting C-style string back to a `CString` object.

 ## <a name="_core_modifying_cstring_contents_directly"></a> Modifying `CString` Contents Directly